open-data-fabric/open-data-fabric/README.md

 ### Identity, Ownership, Accountability
 - W3C [DIDs](https://www.w3.org/TR/did-1.0/) are used to uniquely identify datasets on the network - they are an irrevocable part of the metadata chain
 - DIDs likewise identify actors: data owners, processors, validators, replicators...
-- DID key signing schemes can be used to declare and **prove ovnership** over datasets in a decentralized network
+- DID key signing chains are used to **prove ownership** over datasets in a decentralized network
 - Metadata blocks support actor signatures to assign **accountability**

 <p align="center">